 - Company size

 These six types are just beginning.
-Each Segmentation has several sub-segments.
+Each Segmentation in Marketo has several sub-segments.
 For example:

-- You could have a segmentation called “Role,” and within that, you can define segment as
+You could have a segmentation called “Role,” and within that, you can define different segments as

 - Information Technology

 It is essential to have data clean and robust to create Segmentation.
 The segment won’t be powerful enough if the database is empty for specific fields that distinguish what you’re trying to develop.
 Enriched data is the key to avoiding such instances.

 Benefit of Segmentation Marketo and how it will help in marketing automation

 Marketo segments all leads so that every lead can exist in multiple components, i.e., role, industry, and company size, all at the same time.
 Segmentations are vital if you personalize your content to a specific audience.
 You can personalize content depending on who or where your end-user is by utilizing dynamic range and Marketo snippets.
 This is primarily helpful in B2B marketing campaigns for businesses.

 For example, you can create an email for a different company size audience.
 Let’s say you have made a segment by Company size.
 Here we can classify a lead by size:

 Here we customized the message (via dynamic content), basis which segment describes you: